lidofinance/lido-improvement-proposals/LIPS/lip-15.md

 author: Eugene Mamin, Alexey Potapkin
 discussions-to: https://research.lido.fi/t/announcement-merge-ready-protocol-service-pack/2184
 created: 2022-05-11
-updated: 2022-05-11
+updated: 2022-05-12
 ---

 # Protocol safeguards.
 Resume role.

 ## Abstract

-We propose to add `RESUME_ROLE`, which would allow to call `unpause` function of the `Lido.sol` contract to differ (theoretically) entity that can pause from one that can resume it.
+Add `RESUME_ROLE`, which would allow to call `unpause` function of the `Lido.sol` contract to differ (theoretically) entity that can pause the protocol from one that can resume it.

 ## Motivation

-By completing the protocol-wide `PAUSE_ROLE` with `RESUME_ROLE` we would allow to push protocol on hold by a special emergency entity (e.g. emergency multisig committee) while resume protocol only by the conventional quorum-reached Lido DAO vote using Aragon Voting.
+By completing the protocol-wide `PAUSE_ROLE` with `RESUME_ROLE` we would allow to push protocol on hold by a special emergency entity (e.g. emergency multisig committee) while resume the protocol only by the conventional quorum-reached Lido DAO vote using Aragon Voting.
 Voting lasts for 72h since [LIP-4](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-4.md) was implemented and it could be too long to wait in case of the protocol emergency.

 ## Specification